Wheat production in the United States: Classification and uses

 Of wheat grown in the United States, 36% percent is consumed domestically by humans, 50% is exported, 10% is used for livestock feed, and 4% is used for seedlings.
 Various American-style wheat beers are produced in the US.
 Wheat in the U.S. is grown under two major categories based on climate: winter wheat, and spring wheat.
 The majority is winter wheat, accounting for, on average, 75% of wheat production.
 Wheat may be further classified as follows:

-Hard red winter wheat (HRW) with 40% production, used mainly in flour production, grown on the high plains which extends from Texas through the largest producing state, Kansas, and continuing all the way north to the Dakotas and Montana.

-Hard red spring (HRS) wheat (also has a sub-classification of Dark Northern Spring Wheat) of high protein value, about 20% production preferred for making high quality bread is from the states of North Dakota, Montana, Minnesota, and South Dakota.

-Soft red winter (SRW) wheat with an average production of 20% raised in the states of Ohio, Kentucky, Indiana, Washington, Oregon, Idaho, Michigan, New York, and the Southeast, the flour from this wheat is used in making cakes, cookies, and crackers.

-White wheat, which accounts for an average of 12.5% production in the states of Washington, Oregon, Idaho, Michigan, and New York with its flour used in making products of soup noodles, crackers, cereals, and white-crusted breads.

-Durum wheat, the preferred variety for making pasta; grown mostly in the states of Arizona, North Dakota and Montana to an average production level of 4%.

-The byproducts resulting from milling of all the above varieties is used to feed animals.
+The byproducts resulting from milling of all the above varieties are used to feed animals.

 Enrichment

 In 1941, the wheat industry began to adopt voluntary widespread enrichment (fortification) of wheat flour with vitamins, folic acid, and iron, the outcome of a recommendation by the National Nutrition Conference for Defense, charged with investigating the causes of poor health among many World War II recruits.
 By 1942, some 75 percent of breads in the United States were fortified.
 Mandatory fortification requirements went into effect in 1943, following the publication of the first U.S. government recommended dietary allowances.
 The removal of naturally occurring nutrients that occurs in grain processing led to a number of diseases caused by nutritional deficiency, including beriberi, pellagra, neural tube defect, and iron deficiency anemia.
 Enrichment helped eradicate or reduce the frequency of these conditions in the United States.